KevinIsMyName/personal-site/src/data/about.md

 # Fun facts

-- I learned to play chess all by myself and played nationally in the USCF from 2015-2017.
+- I learned to play chess all by watching others play and played nationally in the USCF from 2015-2017.
+- I recently began playing the piano again!
+I wish I continued playing because I think I could have been an amazing pianist, but I hated practicing.
+- I attended my first hackathon in 2019, but never presented (we all chickened!).
 - I type very fast.
 I have an average WPM of 136, and my highest WPM is 163.
-- I attended my first hackathon in 2019, but never presented (we all chickened!).
-- I used to play the piano.
-I wish I continued playing because I think I could have been an amazing pianist, but I hated practicing.
 - I have a lot of side projects that have not survived and live in a dark corner called _private repos_.

 # I dream of